The Regional Center System

 • Service Provider Intake

 Welcome to FMS Pay!
 Thank you for your interest in becoming a service provider in California's Self-Determination Program!
-Please review the service provider welcome letter, which may answer some of your initial questions: Welcome Letter NEW SERVICE ...
+NEW SERVICE PROVIDERS ARE STRONGLY ENCOURAGED TO SIGN UP FOR FMS PAY'S MONTHLY INFO SESSIONS.
+Service provider intake forms are ...

 • Self-Determination Basics